-This year, more than 33,000 hours of training were delivered to staff and middle and top managers on human rights program.
+This year, almost 24,000 hours of training were provided among staff and middle and top managers on human rights program.

-In 2019 was launched a specific training module on human rights risks along the supply chain for the Eni's procurement professionals, that has been progressively extended in 2020.
-Participants were trained on modules shaped on two case studies: 1) the first one addresses the topics of working conditions, working hours and vulnerable workers; 2) the second one is focused on modern slavery practices such as wage deductions and passports retentions.
-Both case studies terminate with a description of Eni's expectations in terms of both remedy for abused workers and approach with the suppliers.
-Another initiative concerning the services providers is the Training Program on Human Rights and Security, which has been delivered to public security forces and security specialists.
-The above-mentioned Program has been running since 2009 with the participation of security provider, in Italy and globally, and will continue to involve Countries in which Eni operates.
-Training sessions have been held in 14 Countries in last 11 years.
+In 2019 a specific training module on human rights risks

+Another initiative concerning the services providers is the Training Program on Human Rights and Security, which has been delivered to public Security forces and Security specialists.
+The above-mentioned Program has been running since 2009 with the participation of Security provider, in Italy and globally, and will continue to involve Countries in which Eni operates.
+Training sessions have been held in 15 Countries hitherto.